Top

 Diamond Beach

-I’ve been obsessed with Diamond beach for years but even my craziest dreams didn’t prepare me for the breathtaking experience I had when I finally visited this incredible place.
+I’ve been obsessed with Diamond beach for years but even my wildest dreams didn’t prepare me for the breathtaking experience I had when I finally visited this incredible place.

 1000 years old icebergs chilling on the beach